 Holding his signature batting stance, a bronzed Mel Ott greets you in front of the Gretna Visitor Center.
 Mel Ott was born in Gretna March 2, 1909 and leaped to fame in 1926 after leaving high school to join the New York Giants, making him the youngest ever to play major league baseball.
 In 1951, he was named to baseball's Hall of Fame in Cooperstown, NY.
 He is best known for his unusual batting stance and his 511 home runs and national league record when he retired.
 He had a .304 lifetime batting average and played in eleven All Star Games and in three World Series.
 Some other famous Gretna natives include Lash LaRue, Robert Emmet Kennedy, Frankie Ford and J. B. Spencer.

-The Kittie Strehle Home, circa 1845, is part of the Grenta Historical Society Complex.
-Miss Kittie, the youngest daughter of Claudius Strehle, a German immigrant who came to America in 1832, was the last of the original family to live in the home.
-She dedicated her life to teaching and retired after 57 years in 1937.
+Visit the Kittie Strehle Home, circa 1845.
+It is part of the Gretna Historical Society Complex.
+Miss Kittie came to America in 1832 and was the last of the original family to live in the home.

 For more information contact the Gretna Office of Tourism at 504-363-1580 or toll free at 888-4-GRETNA.